HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 - Digital IO (DIO) can accept inputs and outputs that are either a 1 or 0, on or off.
   When used as an input the signal can rapidly be turned on and off to send numerical data.
   This is done using Pulse Width Modulation (PWM), essentially measuring how long a signal is on compared to how long it is off in a given time window to get a numerical value.
-  For more information on PWM read [this article](https://learn.sparkfun.com/tutorials/pulse-width-modulation/all)
+  For more information on PWM optionally read [this article](https://learn.sparkfun.com/tutorials/pulse-width-modulation/all)
 - PWM pins provide additional pins to _output_ PWM signals.
   Unlike the DIO ports the PWM ports cannot take inputs.
   Many motor controllers support using a PWM signal for control instead of CAN, although it has significantly limited features.